bazelbuild/examples/rules/starlark_configurations/cc_binary_selectable_copts/README.md

   called `_copt_transition` that reads the value of `set_features` and sets `//custom-settings:mycopts` accordingly.

-  Finally, this file declares a macro called `cc_binary` that automates away all this extra abstraction: the new macro `cc_binary` simply instantiates a `transition_rule` with the desired `set_features` then passes all other attributes directly to the native `cc_binary`.
+  Finally, this file declares a macro (also) called `cc_binary` that automates away all this extra abstraction: the new macro `cc_binary` simply instantiates a `transition_rule` with the desired `set_features` then passes all other attributes directly to the native `cc_binary`.
 To the end user this makes it